Roommate charged with murder of 20-year-old Raleigh student makes first court appearance

 "This is the roommate.
 He lived in the apartment," Christina's aunt Norma Matos said.
 "Why?!
 Why?!
 When you live with your roommate, it's your friend!
 You live with your friend.
 Study with your friend!
 Speak with your friend!
 Why?!
 Why?!"

-Christina's family said they had met Hernandez-Mendez briefly in the past, when he helped them move her into the Raleigh apartment.
+Matos' family said they had met Hernandez Mendez briefly in the past when he helped them move her into the Raleigh apartment.

 Body of 20-year-old woman found less than a mile from NC State in Raleigh; Death investigated as homicide